sergiofigueras/belchior-language/README.md

 4. `requires` blocks can be at the top-level or at the block-level.
 5. Brackets can be omitted if the block have one instruction only.
 6. Any block with cyclomatic complexity bigger than 4 results in build failure.
-7. Behaviors not covered by unit tests results in build warnings by default.
+7. Behaviors not covered by unit tests results in build failures by default.
 8. Mutation testing should be enabled by default.
 9. If a behavior receives a single parameter, named parameters are optional.
-If it receives more than one parameter, its mandatory to use named parameters.
+If it receives more than one parameter, it should be mandatory to use named parameters.

 ## Flow control statements examples